 What happens in a Team Time Trial, check out Andy Wyrko’s commentary of his first one.

 Andy’s video actually comes from our participation in the Zwift Racing League, which features Scratch Races and Team Time Trials over the course of a season (8 races) with multiple seasons per year.

 Season 1: Chester Tri Club entered the inaugural season of the Zwift Racing League, taking part in the 4th tier of the A league, coming second overall.

 Season 2: We went in with two teams the Original Chester Tri Club in the A league, only 2 promotions from the Premier League, however it was a tough season we finished 12th of 16 managing to avoid relegation, which in itself was a success, it’s always a good workout though.
 Real Chester Tri entered in to the B league 5th tier and did well coming 5th overall in their first season.

-Season 3: With a league that takes place during the nicer weather and family commitments, availability of our riders will be tough to come by, it promises to be a challenging season, but with some good fun racing nonetheless.
+Season 3: With a league that takes place during the nicer weather and family commitments, availability of our riders was tough and both teams battled at the foot of the table.

 This is fast and furious racing that pushes you beyond your normal comforts to new heights.
 Those taking part are happy to rotate to ensure others get the chance to take part.
 If your interested and you are a high C or above on Zwift then email email@example.com for more info, or follow the conversation on the Discord App.